vic-ma/howtodismantle.github.io/_posts/2025-07-31-Ding-Your-Machine-Just-Texted-You-Powered-by-Peakboard-and-seven.io.md

 ## The seven portal

 You can create a free account in the seven portal.
 This lets you test out the API  without paying any money.
-Inside the portal, you can also select a payment plan and change the configuration for those who need to build processing of incoming sms.
+Inside the portal, you can also select a payment plan.
+You can also change the configuration, in order to set up how incoming SMS messages are processed.

-For our example we need to create an API key that covers at least the scope "SMS".
+For our example, we create an API key that covers the `SMS` scope:

 ![image](/assets/2025-07-31/010.png)